 109 km: Campsite - Glengarry Park Campground is a beautiful wooded campground nestled along the shores of the St. Lawrence.

 For so many participants, the Candlelight Ceremony is why they say, "The Bike Rally will change your life."
-After dinner, we gather on the beach and reflect upon our journey.
+After dinner, with rain threatening, we gathered in the dining tent to reflect upon our journey.
 We keep in our hearts and minds the people in our lives that have been affected by HIV/AIDS and our candles represent the flame of hope that someday we will see a world free of HIV/AIDS.

 Day 6: Friday, August 1, 2014